ECNU-SII/MIA/README.md

 ## 🚀 Latest News

-- **[April 1, 2026]**:  🌈 The full stack is here.
+- **[April 1, 2026]**:  🌈 Full stack is here.
 Whole Training and Evaluation Codebase, Models and Datasets have been published.
 Check them out!
 - **[April 3, 2026]**:  🦞 Guess what?
-OpenClaw skill MIA-v1 has just landed on Clawhub.
+OpenClaw skill MIA-v1 has landed on Clawhub.
 Download now and see the magic of memory for yourself!

 ## 📌 Overview